HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 <!-- Width of 16, 32 on medium screens, and 48 on large screens -->
 <img class="w-16 md:w-32 lg:w-48" src="..." />
 ```

+Implementing your own design in Tailwind is a pleasure.
+No more tearing your hair out trying to
+override the the default styles: Instead, you start with a clean slate and you build up your own
+styles using a customizable menu of sensible options for colors, size, spacing scales, and so on.

+The depth of Tailwind's customizability blew me away.
+Not only can you tweak the design tokens to
+your heart's content, but you have full access to the underlying machinery.
+If you need utility
+classes that Tailwind doesn't include, you can have it generate whatever you want.

 [Tailwind UI](https://tailwindui.com) is Tailwind's answer to the component libraries offered by
 frameworks like Bootstrap or Semantic UI.